Sairyss/domain-driven-hexagon/README.md

 [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) and other practices described here are mostly about creating software with complex business logic.
 But what would be a better approach for simpler applications?

-For applications with not a lot of business logic consider other architectures.
+For applications with not a lot of business logic, where code mostly exists as a glue between database and a client, consider other architectures.
 The most popular is probably [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller). _Model-View-Controller_ is better suited for [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) applications with little business logic since it tends to favor designs where software is mostly the view of the database.

 [Full-stack application example](https://github.com/Sairyss/full-stack-application-example) - here is an example of a simple CRUD full-stack application.